 Gellatly Nut Farm Regional Park is 4 hectares of a working heritage farm.
 The park is a significant and unique site because of the heritage components as well as the recreational, archaeological, and educational values. ( Directions to Park)

-All funds from the annual nut harvest go right back into the park to assist with upkeep and improvements.
+All funds from the annual nut harvest and sale of potted nut tree seedlings go right back into the park to assist with upkeep and improvements.
 Your purchase of nuts directly contributes to restoration of the heritage buildings and enhancements to the park.
 All nuts from the nut orchard must be purchased- once you've gathered nuts in the orchard please pay for them at Gellatly House.

 You may notice that metal tags have been placed on all of the nut trees and shrubs in the park.
 These tags are unique to each tree and let us identify each of the near 800 nut trees and shrubs in the park.
 The project of cataloging of all the nut trees in Gellatly Nut Farm Regional Park will allow Regional Parks' planners to make a long-term plan to ensure the sustainability and health of the nut orchard for decades to come.
 This project was made possible in part by a grant from TD Green Streets and Tree Canada.
 View News Release.

 Please do not remove or damage these tags as they are an important part of the long-term management of Gellatly Nut Farm Regional Park.

 - Nut harvest and nut sales - late September to early November